 On the other hand, in an agglutinative language like Turkish, it is useful to define separate inflection slots for each morphosyntactic feature, and separate inflection rules for each inflection slot, as illustrated in the example below.

-When a software compatible with the specifications runs on this data to generate forms of the entry :adam, it first extracts all the rules associated with the corresponding morphological pattern, namely sg_rule, pl_rule, and acc_rule.
+In order to generate forms of the entry :adam, all the rules associated with the corresponding morphological pattern must first be extracted, namely sg_rule, pl_rule, and acc_rule.
 Next, it establishes the order of inflection slots mentioned in the rules (by looking for the slot that is not used as an object in a morph:next property).

 With each transformation, all the properties in the grammatical meaning associated with the rule are copied to a newly created grammatical meaning.
 After all the transformations have been applied, the form is created with the constructed grammatical meaning.
 The initial form and the morphs are added as objects for the morph:consistsOf statements.